trackman1997/Thrive/BUILDING.md

 ### Mac

-As we currently have to one who uses a mac and can compile the game this is a work in progress.
+As we currently have to get a developer who uses a mac and can compile the game this is a work in progress.

-But we would love to help to anyone trying to get a mac version of Thrive working.
+However we would love to help anyone trying to get a mac version of Thrive working.
 Contact us on discord or on the forums for help, or github if you prefer.

 ### Ruby Gems